-As an alternative, the Ontario Poison Centre, suggests that individual hospital pharmacies or those with antidote sharing agreements procure DMPS (2,3-dimercapto-1-propane sulfate) from Health Canada Special Access Program (SAP) for "Future Use".
-The Ontario Poison Centre is aware that Health Canada SAP has approved this medication in the past.
 As BAL is formulated in peanut oil, it would be contraindicated in the setting of peanut allergy.
 Each hospital should have available for immediate use a chelator that can be given to the encephalopathic (seizing) or vomiting patient consequential to their heavy metal poisoning.
 DMPS would meet this need and replace BAL in times of shortage as well.
 Please see materials on the OPC website to assist in one's application for this product.

-DMSA (dimercaptosuccinic acid) or Succimer®/Chemet® has been approved by Health Canada for specific patients through the Special Access Program.
+DMSA (dimercaptosuccinic acid) or Succimer®/Chemet® has also been approved by Health Canada for specific patients through the Special Access Program.
 This is a valuable chelator for the same indications when the patient is not acutely ill as it can be given orally and may be recommended in the future in consultation with the Poison Centre.
 Health Canada has not approved DMSA "For Future Use".
 DMSA cannot act as a substitute for expired or short stocked BAL because of this.